leo-exee/bigdata/README.md

 ```

 ## Go to the doc
-To access the doc, please go to the [project swagger](http://localhost:8000/docs).
+To access the doc and use the API, please go to the [project swagger](http://localhost:8000/docs).